rlieberman/CG214-2017/README.md

 We'll use it as a group across both sections 102 and 103.
 I will communicate section-specific announcements separately.

 # Course Description

+This 15-week course introduces students to the basics of web design and programming for the web.
+Students will work primarily with HTML and CSS to build the structural and visual components of a website, using CSS to integrate interaction and animation.
+In the second half of the semester, students will be introduced to other libraries for responsive design (Bootstrap) and languages (JavaScript) to create more complex, interactive websites.

+<b>By the end of the course, students should be able to:</b>
+* Write HTML to create the structural foundation of a website, and use it at an intermediate level
+* Style websites with CSS, and make websites dynamic with CSS transitions
+* Create a unique website based on their own designs and visual ideas, considering key aspects of visual systems, interaction and user experience
+* Debug their work and know how to search for necessary documentation or supplemental information
+* Use Github and Github Pages to post homework
+* Know the basic technical vocabulary of the front-end web, so that they can pursue more advanced web programming; this includes understanding the relationship between HTML, CSS and JavaScript and being able to read the HTML / CSS of other websites using browser’s developer tools
+* Incorporate libraries such as Bootstrap to create responsive designs
+* Develop a critical vocabulary for looking at and talking about web experiences

 # Work and Requirements
 # Course Policies
 # Week-by-Week Schedule